stoplightio/studio-templates/tutorial/docs/markdown/stoplight-flavored-markdown.md

 ### The Two Laws

 1. SMD is human readable.
-A human with a simple text editor can easily read and comprehend smd.
+A human with a simple text editor can easily read and write smd.
 2. SMD degrades gracefully.
 SMD documents rendered on `github.com` should be clean and readable.

 ### The Approach